 The Collaborative Divorce Team Works Together

-We talk about long-term goals, we talk about what information needs to be gathered, we gather that information, we develop options and then we pick and choose among the options, eliminating a bunch of them, tweaking a few and come up with a settlement.
+We talk about long-term goals, we talk about what information needs to be gathered, we gather that information, we develop options and then we pick and choose among the options, eliminating a bunch of them, tweaking a few and we come up with a settlement.

 Objections to Collaborative Divorce in Texas

 So even though it costs more to have professionals on an hourly basis, it may cost less overall.
 It provides an opportunity for actually saving some money during the process.
-Usually when we get settlements, we get settlements that are very individualized, very customized and usually really help the parties a whole lot better than what we get in typical litigation.
+Usually when we get settlements, we get settlements that are very individualized, very customized, and usually really help the parties a whole lot better than what we get in typical litigation.